Actindo-AG/Documentation/Channels/Integration/01c_Salesforce.md

 ### Configure the translatable variants

 In Salesforce, it is possible to create translations to variables.
 In Actindo, variants are generally not translatable.
-Nevertheless, it is possible to apply the translations from Salesforce by a special mapping to an Actindo tree node attribute.
+Nevertheless, it is possible to apply the translations from Salesforce by a special mapping to a PIM tree node attribute.

 #### Prerequisites

 - A Salesforce connection has been established, see [Create a Salesforce connection](#create-a-salesforce-commerce-cloud-connection).
+- The attribute to be translated has been created as a tree node attribute with the corresponding translations in the *PIM* module, see [Variations](#variations).
 - At least one attribute set mapping from a PIM attribute set to the Salesforce attribute set has been created.
-- The *Geo code* tree node attribute has been created in the *PIM* module containing the variant specific translations.

-[comment]: <> (ist das immer das geo code attribut? und was genau enthält es? wirklich die translations oder nur ländercodes? genauere Erklärung oder beispiel zeigen!)

 #### Procedure